 Virgin Media O2 Logo in white

-Here’s all the very best entertainment on your TV this week across your favourite Virgin TV channels, including a fly-on-the-wall reality series with two familiar faces
+Here’s all the very best entertainment on your TV this week across your favourite Virgin TV channels, including some famous faces getting the grilling of a lifetime

 By Charlotte Briggs, Feature Writer